Márquez homers off Darvish, pitches Rockies past Padres 5-3

 UP NEXT

-Rockies LHP Austin Gomber (8-5, 3.69) is scheduled to start the series finale Sunday.
-The Padres haven’t announced a replacement for Paddack, although it could be Knehr, who made his big league debut with a start against the Rockies on July 9.
+Rockies LHP Austin Gomber (8-5, 3.69) is scheduled to start the series finale Sunday while the Padres will go with Knehr (0-0, 4.91).
+Knehr made his big league debut with a start against the Rockies on July 9.

 More AP baseball: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports